-New York insurance regulators relied on the opinion of a consulting firm hired by MBIA Inc. (MBI) to determine that the insurer was solvent before approving its 2009 restructuring, said a lawyer for banks suing over the split.
+New York insurance regulators relied on the opinion of a consulting firm hired by MBIA Inc. (MBI:US) to determine that the insurer was solvent before approving its 2009 restructuring, said a lawyer for banks suing over the split.

 The analysis by Bridge Associates LLC issued on Dec.
 5, 2008, found that MBIA was “solvent and not impaired” under New York insurance law and that its underwriting and surveillance procedures were consistent with practices in the industry, said Michael Steinberg, a lawyer for Sullivan & Cromwell who represents the banks.

 Bridge Associate’s opinion, which cost MBIA $1.15 million, was done in 2 1/2 weeks and was based only on information as of Sept.
 30, 2008, Steinberg said.
 The suing banks have said the insurer concealed from regulators a $3.75 million study by Lehman Brothers Holdings Inc. that showed the company’s MBIA Insurance unit was insolvent and that a policyholders’ purported surplus of $3.3 billion was actually negative.

 “The department didn’t do a solvency review,” Steinberg said in court today.
 “They didn’t have time.”

 New York State Supreme Court Justice Barbara Kapnick is overseeing a nonjury trial in Manhattan on the banks’ claims that the Feb.
 17, 2009, approval of MBIA’s proposal by then- Insurance Superintendent Eric Dinallo was based on misleading information and violated insurance law.